TrellixVulnTeam/swahilipython_SCMU/Doc/library/multiprocessing.rst

 .. function:: Value(typecode_or_type, *args, lock=True)

-   Return a :mod:`ctypes` object allocated from shared memory.
+   Return a :mod:`ctypes` object allocated kutoka shared memory.
 By default the return value is actually a synchronized wrapper for the object.
 The object itself can be accessed via the *value* attribute of a :class:`Value`.